kytrinyx/problem-specifications/exercises/two-fer/introduction.md

 It comes from the pronunciation of "two for".
 In some dialects of English, when you say "two for" quickly or in casual conversation, it sounds like "two fer".

-Imagine a store that sells a particular t-shirt for $10.
-For Valentine's day, they might provide a special offer for couples where if you buy two shirts of the same design (even if the size is different), then you get the second one for free.
-This would be a two-fer, since you get two for the price of one.

-Similarly, some concert venues will offer a discount if you buy two tickets instead of just one.

-In this exercise you have bought two cookies for the price of one.
-You are going to (very generously) share with a friend.
+Imagine a food store that has a Valentine's discount where you can buy two cookies for the price of one ("two-fer one!").
+You've gone for the offer and (very generously) decided to share the extra cookie with a friend!